Moodle Workplace App Configuration

 QR code access is an alternative way to access the site by scanning a matrix barcode.
 This mode has the following three options:

-- Access with QR code disabled: No authentication via QR code possible
+- Access via QR code disabled: No authentication via QR code possible.

-- QR code with site URL: Users will have to enter their credentials
+- QR code with site URL (free): Users will have to enter their credentials.

 - QR authentication key duration: Specify the length of time for which a QR code for automatic login is valid.